tdeekens/promster/.changeset/olive-cars-repeat.md

 Replace the deprecated `prom-client` peer dependency with `@prometheus-io/client`

+**Requires Node.js 22 or newer, and replacing `prom-client` with `@prometheus-io/client` in your own dependencies.** Both are breaking, and both are unavoidable on this release.
+Details below.

 `prom-client` is deprecated in favour of `@prometheus-io/client`.
 They are the same project: `siimon/prom-client` moved to the Prometheus organization and continues there as `prometheus/client_js`.